Chrimle/openapi-to-java-records-mustache-templates/docs/index.md

 > This project is, _and will continue to be_, solely maintained by [Chrimle](https://github.com/Chrimle).
 > While _direct_ code contributions are disallowed, your feedback is the most valuable contribution - please share it!

+# Used by ...

+> **TIP**
+>
+> Does your organization use this project?
+Be featured here, by filling out this form: [Update Organization Usage](https://github.com/Chrimle/openapi-to-java-records-mustache-templates/issues/new/choose)

 # Getting Started
 > If you want a more detailed guide with simple examples to get started, check out the Wiki-page
 > [Beginner Guide (Step-by-Step)](https://github.com/Chrimle/openapi-to-java-records-mustache-templates/wiki/Beginner-Guide-%28Step‐by‐Step%29).